HayeonJeong/HayeonJeong/README.md

 # Hayeon Jeong

 I am an M.S. student in the [MCML Group](https://mcml.yonsei.ac.kr/) at [Yonsei University](https://maps.app.goo.gl/NRtndJLbFDHCh4vm7), advised by [Prof. Jong-Seok Lee](https://scholar.google.com/citations?user=YGwwt6cAAAAJ&hl=en), and a Visiting Graduate Researcher at the Computational Machine Learning Lab, UCLA, advised by [Prof. Cho-Jui Hsieh](https://web.cs.ucla.edu/~chohsieh/).
+I am applying for Ph.D. programs in Fall 2026.

 My research centers on image-based generative models — how they can be understood, steered, and made reliable.
 I am particularly interested in text-to-image diffusion, reinforcement learning for generation, mechanistic interpretability, and AI safety, with the broader goal of bridging powerful generation capabilities and real-world trustworthiness.